Statement on Equal Educational Opportunity

 At the end of each semester and each summer term final grades are recorded on the student’s permanent record by Office of the Registrar.

-Normally, an incomplete grade or non-reported grade will be awarded only for situations such as illness, family emergencies, or unusual circumstances which prevent a student from completing a course in a semester or summer term.
+Normally, an incomplete grade will be awarded only for situations such as illness, family emergencies, or unusual circumstances which prevent a student from completing a course in a semester or summer term.
 Incomplete grades must be removed prior to graduation.

-The grade of “PR” (in progress) will be assigned for students in the second semester thesis course, counseling internship, or practicum courses.
-Students working on a thesis, internship, or practicum should be continuously enrolled in the appropriate course.
+The grade of “PR” (in progress) will be assigned for students in the second semester thesis course, counseling internship courses, or practicum courses.
+Students working on a thesis, counseling internship, or practicum should be continuously enrolled in the appropriate course.
 Credit will be given upon completion of the thesis or practicum.
 A grade of “PR” will not be calculated in the student’s grade point average.

 The grades “F”, “FX”, and “F0” are all failing grades.
 The “F” is awarded to students that continue to attend classes throughout the semester yet fail to pass the course.
 The “FX” is awarded to students that fail due to an unofficial withdrawal (student stops attending class without formally dropping or withdrawing).
 The “F0” is awarded to students that never attend class.